JonahdoesIT/vlan-port-security-lab/README.md

 ![Vlan creationg+port assignment](https://github.com/user-attachments/assets/1db8b41a-8d1a-4743-b281-aaf297787391)

-Assign VLAN 10 to port Fa0/1 (HR) and VLAN 20 to port Fa0/2 (IT):
+### Assign VLAN 10 to port Fa0/1 (HR) and VLAN 20 to port Fa0/2 (IT):

-📘 This configuration ensures that each department’s device is isolated at Layer 2 unless routing is explicitly allowed later.
+#### 📘 This configuration ensures that each department’s device is isolated at Layer 2 unless routing is explicitly allowed later.

+In these steps, we created two VLANs to represent different departments — HR and IT — and assigned them to specific switch ports.
+VLANs (Virtual Local Area Networks) allow us to segment traffic within a single switch, providing better organization, reduced broadcast traffic, and enhanced security.

 ---

-### 🛡️ Step 3: Configure Port Security
+### 🛡️ Step 2: Configure Port Security
 The goal here is to limit which devices can connect to specific switch ports by using **port security** with **sticky MAC address learning**.

 #### 🔧 Commands Used: